RyanDanielWalker/AnimalShelterAPI.Solution/README.md

 #### By _Ryan Walker_

 ## Description
 An API that allows users to View, Add, Edit, and Delete cats and dogs from an imaginary Animal Shelter's archive.
 A user may interact with the in-use version of the API using Postman or the built-in Swagger UI.
+Additionally, users may download the corresponding Animal Shelter Client web application [here](https://github.com/RyanDanielWalker/AnimalShelterClient.Solution)

 ## Setup and Use